pangcrd/TFT_ST7789V_STM32F03C6/README.md

 - ST7789V libary: https://github.com/deirvlon/ST7789v-Arduino
 - Above libary work ok with TFT 240x240 square or round screen. ( tft.int(240x320) may be not work correctly).
 So i make some change in libary to work with 240x320 screen.
 ---
-# Wring on STM32F03C6 i'm ussing SPI1
+# Wring on STM32F03C6 i'm using SPI1

 TFT_CS   PA4 // some board RS